odanieldcs/search_ghipy/README.md

 # Getting Started

 This project is a simple application that allows you to search for gifs on Giphy and save the search history of the user.
 To execute this project, you need to follow the steps below.

-Consider that you have [Node.js](https://nodejs.org/en/) installed on your machine and PostgreSQL database.
+You need have [Node.js](https://nodejs.org/en/) installed on your machine and [PostgreSQL](https://www.postgresql.org/) database.

 ## Setup